nikitarevenco/instant-lsp.nvim/README.md

 **Note:** You'll likely need to install quite a few languages on your system if you choose the `all` options. e.g. you might need to install R, Rust, Ruby and others if you don't have them.
 If you don't want to do this, don't use `all` and just choose the languages you _do_ want!

+Also, lets say you ask for 15 lsps out of the 49 available.
+Those 34 other files will just not be required at all, so this plugin won't unnecesserily download LSPs if you don't specify them.

 ### Configuration

 The `setup` function accepts a table with the following default options: